rhagarty/jitserver-intro/BLOG-2.md

 ## What is IBM Semeru Runtimes?

-[IBM Semeru Runtimes](https://www.ibm.com/support/pages/semeru-runtimes-getting-started/) is IBM's supported open source version of the Java SDK, and fully implements the Oracle Java Standard Edition (SE) APIs.
+[IBM Semeru Runtimes](https://www.ibm.com/support/pages/semeru-runtimes-getting-started/) is IBM's supported open source version of the Java SDK, and fully implements the Java Standard Edition (SE) APIs.

-Similar to other vendors offerings, Semeru Runtimes is built on the latest open source release of the [OpenJDK class libraries](https://openjdk.java.net/).
+Similar to other vendor offerings and builds of OpenJDK, Semeru Runtimes is built on the latest open source release of the [OpenJDK class libraries](https://openjdk.java.net/).

 What separates Semeru Runtimes from the others is that it includes the highly rated OpenJ9 JVM.